MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 ### Materialized views builders in multi-region accounts

 For Azure Cosmos DB accounts with a single region, the materialized views builder is provisioned in that region.
 In a multi-region account with a single write region, the builder is provisioned the write region and reads change feed from there.
-In an account with multiple write regions, the builder is provisioned in one of the write regions and reads change feed from the same region it is provisioned in.
+In an account with multiple write regions, the builder is provisioned in one of the write regions and reads change feed from the same region it's provisioned in.

 [Learn how to provision the materialized views builder.](how-to-configure-materialized-views.md#create-a-materialized-view-builder)